hanjingo/doc/AI/cv.md

 f(M - 1, 0) & f(M - 1, 1) & f(M - 1, 2) & \cdots & f(M - 1, N - 1)\\
 \end{bmatrix}
 $$
 The right side of this equation is digital image by definition.
-Every element of this matrix is called image element , picture element , or pixel.
+Every element of this matrix is called image element , picture element , or [pixel](#Pixel and Resolution).

-A pixel, short for "picture element," is the smallest unit of a digital image or display that can be controlled or manipulated.
-Pixels are the smallest fragments of a digital photo.
-Pixels are tiny square or rectangular elements that make up the images we see on screens, from smartphones to televisions.

 ### Image Transformation